RazielHanan/DroneGuidanceProject/README.md

 **vid_res_3.mp4** - Several obstacles that interfere with the path, a circular movement of the obstacles to disrupt the velocity estimators and prediction values.
 Dealing with changing the destination location (the system must regularly update the path to avoid obstacles).

-**vid_res_4.mp4** - Illustrate a random scenario, with many obstacles, with no set pattern.
+**vid_res_4.mp4** - The system deals with a random scenario - many obstacles, with no set pattern.

-**vid_res_5.mp4** - Illustrating a possible scenario where the destination position changing, the system must respond in real time.
+**vid_res_5.mp4** - Illustrates a possible scenario where the destination’s position changes, the system must respond in real time.

 Each of these product videos has documentation files as described in the explanation of the various modules.